Franciscan Sisters of Perpetual Adoration: History

-In 1849, a group of Third Order Secular Franciscans traveled from Ettenbeuren, Bavaria to Milwaukee to assist Bishop John Henni in the newly organized Diocese of Milwaukee.
+In 1849, a group of Third Order Secular Franciscans traveled from Ettenbeuren, Bavaria, to Milwaukee to assist Bishop John Henni in the newly organized Diocese of Milwaukee.
 The group consisted of both men and women and was led by Father Francis Anthony Keppeler and his assistant, Father Mathias Steiger.
 They arrived on May 18, 1849, and were formally received into the diocese on May 28, a day which is celebrated annually by the sisters as Founders Day.
 The six women of the group, led by Mother Aemiliana Dirr, began their mission to care for the region's German immigrants, both physically and spiritually.
 In 1850, these women officially became part of the Third Order Regular Franciscans as religious sisters.
 They took their vows in 1853.

 The sisters were initially tasked with caring for land and performing housework within the religious community.
 In 1855, they assumed care and education of orphaned boys at the diocese's St. Aemilian's Orphanage for Boys.
 In 1856, the sisters were reassigned to the newly established Saint Francis de Sales Seminary to perform household duties.
 Frustrated by the menial and spiritually lacking work they had been assigned at the seminary, many sisters left the diocese in 1860.
-A new motherhouse was established at St. Coletta Convent in Jefferson, Wisconsin in 1864.
+A new motherhouse was established at St. Coletta Convent in Jefferson, Wisconsin, in 1864.
 At the request of the Bishop of La Crosse, Michael Heiss, the motherhouse was again relocated in 1871, establishing the St. Rose of Viterbo Convent.
-In 1873, Mother Antonia asked the remaining sisters in Milwaukee to relocate to La Crosse, though thirty-seven choose to continue their work in seminary ministry and split off to form the Sisters of St. Francis of Assisi.
+In 1873, Mother Antonia asked the remaining sisters in Milwaukee to relocate to La Crosse, although 37 choose to continue their work in seminary ministry and split off to form the Sisters of St. Francis of Assisi.
 Mother Antonia's community in La Crosse thus became known as the Franciscan Sisters of Perpetual Adoration.